-Google is continually evaluating and updating their search algorithms.
-In fact they claim to update their algorithm several thousand times a year.
-They do an excellent job of maintaining the secrecy of their search tools.
+Google continually evaluates and updates their search algorithms.
+In fact they claim to update their algorithm several thousand times a year and they do an excellent job of maintaining the secrecy of their search tools.
 Those two facts make it difficult to keep up with SEO for your website.

 The two key components of Google when it comes to making sure your website gets seen by people searching the internet are Google Search Console and Google My Business.
 These are two very different platforms and used for different reasons but in the end, they are both critical for effective SEO.

 What’s Google Up To? – Google Search Console